nayan2830/Ecomine/README.md

-This is our user-friendly website made for indian coal mines.
+This is our user-friendly website made for Indian Coal Mines.